Rattail (hairstyle)

-A rattail is a hair style that is characterized by a long "tail"-like element of hair growing downward from the back of the head.
+A rattail is a hairstyle that is characterized by a long "tail"-like element of hair growing downward from the back of the head.
 The rattail usually hangs naturally; however, it can be braided, treated as a dread, permed, straightened, poofed, or curled with an iron.
 In some instances, an individual might choose to grow several tails as opposed to a single very long tail.
 A rattail is characterised by hair longer than the rest of the hair surrounding it.

-The rattail saw a brief period of mainstream popularity during the mid to late 1980s.
-By the mid 90s it had rapidly fallen out of fashion.
+The rattail saw a brief period of mainstream popularity during the mid-to-late 1980s.
+By the mid-1990s, it had rapidly fallen out of fashion.
 However, it has recently seen renewed popularity.

 Cultural prevalence

+The rattail can be traced back to China during the 17th century when the Manchu took over and established the Qing Dynasty.
+It was known as the Manchu Queue.
+In the 1980s, Vietnamese refugees fled to Australia and the United States.
+The Vietnamese youths were known to have rattails and popularized them throughout Western culture.
+Polynesians also have a variant of the rattail called the "horsetail".
+They are usually thicker and more popular today within Australia/New Zealand youths.
+The rattail is usually associated with Asian youths, while the horsetail is more associated with Polynesian youths.